nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotherapeutic:** Pertaining to the therapeutic applications .of nanotechnology, especially in the context of drug delivery and treatment.

-### Expanded Definition and Usage\nNano-drug nanoparticles are revolutionizing medicine by enabling new ways to deliver drugs more efficiently and safely.
+### Expanded Definition and Usage:
+Nano-drug nanoparticles are revolutionizing medicine by enabling new ways to deliver drugs more efficiently and safely.
 Their ability to navigate through biological barriers and reach specific sites in the body reduces the side effects commonly associated with systemic drug administration.
 This technology is crucial in the treatment of diseases that require targeted therapy, such as cancer and neurological disorders.
 Additionally, by improving drug solubility and stability, these nanoparticles allow for the use of drugs that may otherwise be ineffective or unsafe in their conventional forms.
 As research continues, nano-drug nanoparticles are expected to become increasingly sophisticated, incorporating stimuli-responsive features that trigger drug release in response to specific biological or external stimuli, further enhancing their therapeutic potential.